MET New York Guide

 Where to eat and drink near the MET

 On the other hand, if you want to give yourself a gastronomic tribute after so much walking around the museum, my advice is to dine outdoors at the Trie Café at the Met Cloisters museum (remember that this gallery is also included with your ticket) where you will feel like a prince surrounded by quiet gardens and medieval architecture.
-Their menu offers salads, sandwiches and desserts, which can be accompanied with a glass of wine.
-The atmosphere is romantic and ideal for couples!
+Their menu offers salads, sandwiches and desserts, which you can pair with a glass of wine - the atmosphere is most romantic and ideal for couples!

 Other museums you must visit in New York

 If after visiting the MET you are left wanting more, don't worry, because art lovers in New York can spend weeks touring its museums.
 Some of them are very interesting.
-Here are some tips so you don't miss any of them:
+Here are some tips to make sure you don't miss any of them:

 Nuria's Traveller Tip